Platform-OS/pos-module-common-styling/README.md

 ```

-## Debuging JavaScript modules
+## Debugging JavaScript modules

-To enable debug mode you can set the `pos.debug` to `true` in the JS Console.
+To enable debug mode, you can set the `pos.debug` to `true` in the JS Console.
 This will log events from the default provided modules.

-When building your own module please use the following method to log debug data:
+When building your module, please use the following method to log debug data:

 ```
 pos.modules.debug([true || module.settings.debug], [module id (string)], [message (string)]);